stharrold/stharrold.github.io/content/20151208-ipynb-on-gce-from-chrome.md

 [^disown]:
     Disowning a background process (the control operator `&`) from the shell allows a process to continue running in the background when the shell is closed.
 [^keys]:
-    To create an SSH key pair for the Chromebook without going into the laptop's developer mode, generate an extra pair of keys on the instance as above then move them to the Chromebook.
+    To create an SSH key pair for the Chromebook without going into the laptop's developer mode, generate an extra pair of keys on the instance as <a href="#ssh-keygen">above</a> then move them to the Chromebook.
 I save mine under `Downloads/ssh` (no dot-file access without developer mode).
 Transfer the keys by copy-paste using `less` from instance's in-browser SSH and [a text editor app for Chromebook](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml) or download them from a connected [Cloud9 SSH workspace](https://docs.c9.io/docs/running-your-own-ssh-workspace): right-click the file > "Download".
 [^cat]:
     To copy a local public SSH key, e.g. `id_rsa.pub`, to a remote machine's `authorized_keys`, in the instance's in-browser shell:
     `$ cat >> ~/.ssh/authorized_keys`